Py-ualg/2024-code-blue/CODE_OF_CONDUCT.md

 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 * Inappropriate photography or recording.
 * Inappropriate physical contact.
 You should have someone’s consent before touching them.
 * Unwelcome sexual attention.
-This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
 * Deliberate intimidation, stalking or following (online or in person).
-* Advocating for, or encouraging, any of the above behaviour.
+* Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.

-## Consequences of Unacceptable Behaviour
+## Consequences of Unacceptable behavior

-Unacceptable behaviour from any community member, including sponsors and those with decision-making authority, will not be tolerated.
+Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

-Anyone asked to stop unacceptable behaviour is expected to comply immediately.
+Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behaviour, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the event and community tools and forums.
+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the event and community tools and forums.

 ## Reporting Guidelines

-If you are subject to or witness unacceptable behaviour, or have any other concerns, please notify the Code Blue [organizers][7] or staff member as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the Code Blue [organizers][7] or staff member as soon as possible.
 Staff members are easily identified in the venue.

-Additionally, Code Blue organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behaviour feel safe.
+Additionally, Code Blue organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.

 ## Scope

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.

-This code of conduct and its related procedures also applies to unacceptable behaviour occurring outside the scope of community activities when such behaviour has the potential to adversely affect the safety and well-being of community members.
+This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

 ## Code Blue Organizers Contacts